domiyanyue/my_notes/move_semantics_rvalue_reference.md

 }
 ```

 Before C++11, the above code will generate terrible performance due to the copying of array `ret`.
-There can be up to 2 copies, one is generated when the return value is created in
-function `createArray`, the second is when we assign the return value to `vec_a` in main function.
-The first copy can be avoided if the compiler applies "return value optimization".
-The second is unavoidable because a copy constructor of `std::vector` is called which will allocate memory space for vec_a and copy values from temporary values returned by function `createArray`.
+There can be up to 2 copies, one is generated when the return value is created in function `createArray`, the second is when we assign the return value to `vec_a` in main function.
+While first copy can be avoided if the compiler applies "return value optimization", the second is unavoidable because a copy constructor of `std::vector` is called which will allocate memory space for vec_a and copy values from temporary values returned by function `createArray`.

 The root problem is we don't want to create temporary objects and copy from it.
 To avoid it, there are several ways C++ programmers can avoid it like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issues but are not natural forms of programming.